 On paper, the Andalusian cities of Granada and Sevilla in Spain share many similarities.
 Both are known for their food and are home to famous buildings and a rich cultural past can still be found there today.
 However, if you look a little closer, you’ll find that they’re also very distinct.
 So distinct that you could say a sort of “rivalry” exists between the two.
-If you only have time to visit one of these cities, let the below information help you to figure out which one you should travel to.
+If you only have time to visit one of these cities, let the below information help you to figure out which one you should travel to and so I give you the Spanish Smackdown-Seville vs. Granada.

 Best for sports enthusiasts and nature lovers, name droppers, fans of Christopher Columbus’ most famous patrons, and individuals with copious amounts of time on their hands.